 A Wrinkle in Time by Madeline L’Engle

-I’ve read this book so many times, I can’t count — many times with my classes as a read aloud — and every time it’s just as fantastic.
+I’ve read this middle grade book so many times, I can’t count — many times with my classes as a read aloud — and every time it’s just as fantastic.
 (That doesn’t always happen with books.)
 A Wrinkle in Time is a remarkable, well-written adventure in space that deals with the overarching theme of good vs. evil.
 Meg, her brother Charles Wallace, and her friend, Calvin travel in space and time to find her scientist father who disappeared while researching tesseracts.
 BOX SET HERE.

 Tornado Brain by Cat Patrick

 When 7th grade Frankie’s former best friend, Colette, vanishes, Frankie begins to search for her friend.
 As she does, we see how complicated it is to be in her brain.
 Loud noises, changes, touch, and so many things affect her intensely.
 The mystery of Colette’s whereabouts keeps every moment of the story suspenseful.
 Frankie and her twin sister piece together Colette’s last known locations.
 As they do, it helps Frankie accept herself and forgive Colette and her sister.
 It’s a brilliant, touching first-person story that gives fifth grade readers insights into a neurodivergent character’s brain in a suspenseful mystery story.